VarunSendilraj/Pebl-Maps/README.md

-# OpenClio
+# Pebl Maps

 **Open-source trace visualization and analysis for LLM applications.**

-OpenClio helps you understand how users interact with your LLM-powered applications by automatically clustering and visualizing conversation traces.
+Pebl maps helps you understand how users interact with your LLM-powered applications by automatically clustering and visualizing conversation traces.
 Upload your traces, and OpenClio will generate topics, organize them into a hierarchical structure, and provide an interactive visualization to explore patterns in your data.

 ![OpenClio Screenshot](docs/screenshot.png)